-Application for 1915(c) HCBS Waiver: PA.0147.R06.04 - Oct 01, 2019 (as of Oct 01, 2019)
+Application for 1915(c) HCBS Waiver: Draft PA.003.06.06 - Mar 01, 2021

-Page 37 of 421
+Page 30 of 434

-spec thod of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, cify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfar be assured within the cost limit: part that ticipant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the icipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following guards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
+Answers pro ovided in Appendix B-2-a indicate that you do not need to complete this section. specif nod of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, fy the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare e assured within the cost limit: partic that ex safegu cipant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the cipant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following uards to avoid an adverse impact on the participant (check each that applies): The participant is referred to another waiver that can accommodate the individual's needs.
 Additional services in excess of the individual cost limit may be authorized.
-Specify the procedures for authorizing additional services, including the amount that may be authorized: Other safeguard(s) Specify:
+Specify the procedures for authorizing additional services, including the amount that may be authorized: (Other safeguard(s) S Specify: Appendix x B: Participant Access and Eligibility a.

-a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
 The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J: